Canonical Observability Stack: Reimagining observability with MicroK8s and Grafana, Prometheus and Grafana Loki

 by Michele Mancioppi on 28 October 2021

 Note: This post is co-authored by Jon Seager.
-Jon Seager is an engineering director at Canonical with responsibility for Juju, the Charmed Operator Framework, and a number of charmed operator development teams which operate across different software flavors including observability, data platform, MLOps, identity and more.
+Jon Seager is the Vice President of Enterprise Engineering at Canonical with responsibility for Juju, the Charmed Operator Framework, and several charmed operator development teams which operate across different software flavors, including observability, data platform, MLOps, identity, and more.

 There’s something about Juju …

 Juju takes a fundamentally different approach to building and operating infrastructure.
-Rather than a focus on the low-level components, such as virtual machines, subnets, or containers, Juju focuses the user on operating applications while it takes care of the rest.
+Rather than focusing on low-level components, such as virtual machines, subnets, or containers, Juju focuses the user on operating applications while it takes care of the rest.